-- a one-day Parliament-style event for ACT students from kindergarten to year 12 – scheduled to be held in May 2018,
+- a one-day Parliament-style event for ACT students from Kindergarten to Year 12 in June 2020,

 - post-Parliament follow-up involving representative students and members of the ACT Legislative Assembly.

-4. Update the Parliament website and social media (Facebook and Twitter).
+- Update the Parliament website and social media (Facebook and Instagram).

 - Ability to work with a high level of autonomy.

 - Ability to work with and support a wide range of volunteers.